breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 classDef slotted stroke:#a64d79
 ```

 You can generate an SVG or other kind of image using [mermaid-cli](https://github.com/mermaid-js/mermaid-cli).
-Github Markdown has great support for Mermaid.
+Github Markdown also has great support for Mermaid.
 Just paste the Mermaid output as code into the doc as source code marked as `mermaid`:

 ````markdown
 ```mermaid